Chinch-Bug/clangen-genemod/docs/dev/writing/future.md

 !!! tip
     Currently, future events are removed from the "queue" if they go 12 moons without being able to display.
-For example, if an involved cat dies before the future event is able to display, then the event will no longer trigger and the player will never see it.
+For example, if an involved rabbit dies before the future event is able to display, then the event will no longer trigger and the player will never see it.
 A 12 moon buffer is provided so that any season-locked future events will have the opportunity to "wait" for their required season.

 ## FutureEvent Format